Timestamp capture

 ppgpsdo

-Because the capture logic is edge-based and FIFO-backed, this subsystem is best suited to sparse event streams such as PPS pulses, trigger events, and derived low-rate timing markers rather than dense arbitrary waveforms.
+Because the capture logic is edge-based and has only one pending slot per path ahead of the FIFO, this subsystem is best suited to sparse event streams such as PPS pulses, trigger events, and derived low-rate timing markers rather than dense arbitrary waveforms.